tvanzyl/tvanzyl.github.io/content/projects/smart_drone.md

 ### Purpose

-> Traditional methods of tracking and identifying wildlife, especially over large areas, are costly and labor-intensive.
-Drones equipped with high-resolution cameras offer a more efficient and scalable solution for targeted tracking and re-identification of specific species.
+> Identifying and tracking individuals in vast nature reserves is crucial for supporting wildlife biodiversity and welfare and addressing conflicts at the human-wildlife nexus, such as poaching.
+Drones with high-resolution cameras offer an efficient and scalable solution for providing observations of large, inaccessible and rugged terrain.
 >
-> Drones can be deployed to capture detailed aerial imagery of specific areas of interest.
-Since individual animals can be relatively small compared to the overall landscape, advanced machine learning (ML) algorithms are used to analyze these images.
-These algorithms can be trained to detect specific wildlife species, such as elephants, rhinos, or giraffes, with a focus on individual identification based on unique markings or other characteristics.
-While ML might not perfectly identify every animal, it can assist in pinpointing individuals for further tracking and re-identification across different sightings.
+> Conservationists can deploy drones to capture detailed video footage, enabling targeted tracking and re-identification of specific individuals – animals, humans, or vehicles.
+Since individuals are often camouflaged, researchers can use advanced machine-learning models to detect specific wildlife species or even focus on identifying individual animals or humans based on unique markings or other characteristics.
+Machine learning can significantly aid in helping conservationists develop strategies to minimize human-wildlife conflict and directly support SDGs like Goal 15 (Life on Land).

 ### How it works